Learn how to cope, find strength, and keep the faith through several Bible verses for the sick and dying.

 It is human nature to be troubled with the prospect of facing death.
 To worry about what would happen to us once we cross the bridge is normal.
 However, as Christians, there is strength, peace, and hope in believing in the begotten Son.

 The knowledge of the Lord arms us with good courage when we travel the darkest valley of life.
 If Jesus is for us, who can be against us?
-Death has no power on the Lord we serve.
+Death has no power over the Lord we serve.
 It cannot separate us from His everlasting love.
 Death is not the end but the beginning that would mark our homecoming to the place He prepared for us.

 “For this is God, Our God forever and ever; He will be our guide, even to death.”